What Is A Covenant Not To Compete In Delaware?

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-Before you sign any documents that could restrict your rights, you may consider hiring a New Castle, Delaware attorney who can review the covenant.
+Before you sign any provisions that could restrict your rights, you may consider hiring a New Castle, Delaware attorney who can review the covenant.
 The attorney can negotiate modifications to the contract if they are needed, and can draft a new clause which is acceptable to the parties involved.
-An attorney can also give valuable advice when it comes to suing employees for breaching covenants, or counseling employees who have signed one about whether they can accept a different job.
+An attorney can also give valuable advice when it comes to suing employees for breaching covenants, or counseling employees who have signed one regarding whether they can accept a different job.